metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_tcp_v1alpha1_manifest.md

 Optional:

 - `in_flight_conn` (Attributes) InFlightConn defines the InFlightConn middleware configuration. (see [below for nested schema](#nestedatt--spec--in_flight_conn))
-- `ip_allow_list` (Attributes) IPAllowList defines the IPAllowList middleware configuration. (see [below for nested schema](#nestedatt--spec--ip_allow_list))
+- `ip_allow_list` (Attributes) IPAllowList defines the IPAllowList middleware configuration.This middleware accepts/refuses connections based on the client IP.More info: https://doc.traefik.io/traefik/v3.0/middlewares/tcp/ipallowlist/ (see [below for nested schema](#nestedatt--spec--ip_allow_list))
+- `ip_white_list` (Attributes) IPWhiteList defines the IPWhiteList middleware configuration.This middleware accepts/refuses connections based on the client IP.Deprecated: please use IPAllowList instead.More info: https://doc.traefik.io/traefik/v3.0/middlewares/tcp/ipwhitelist/ (see [below for nested schema](#nestedatt--spec--ip_white_list))

 <a id="nestedatt--spec--in_flight_conn"></a>
 ### Nested Schema for `spec.in_flight_conn`

 Optional:

-- `amount` (Number) Amount defines the maximum amount of allowed simultaneous connections.
-The middleware closes the connection if there are already amount connections opened.
+- `amount` (Number) Amount defines the maximum amount of allowed simultaneous connections.The middleware closes the connection if there are already amount connections opened.

 <a id="nestedatt--spec--ip_allow_list"></a>
 ### Nested Schema for `spec.ip_allow_list`

+Optional:

+- `source_range` (List of String) SourceRange defines the allowed IPs (or ranges of allowed IPs by using CIDR notation).

+<a id="nestedatt--spec--ip_white_list"></a>
+### Nested Schema for `spec.ip_white_list`

 Optional: